The Samsung Galaxy S9 Android Pie update went through a beta, but bugs and performance issues slipped into the official release.

-If you don’t find what you’re looking for in our guides, you should check out the XDA-Developers Galaxy S9 forums, the Android Central Galaxy S9 Forums, or carrier support forums at AT&T, Sprint, T-Mobile, Verizon, or your carrier.
+If you don’t find what you’re looking for in our guides, you should check out the XDA-Developers Galaxy S9 forums, the Android Central Galaxy S9 Forums, carrier support forums at AT&T, Sprint, T-Mobile, Verizon, or the forum for your carrier.

 You can also get in touch with Samsung or your provider on social media sites like Twitter.
 Samsung’s also got a customer support line.

-We don’t have a schedule but Samsung will push out monthly security patches and there’s a very good chance the company includes some bug fixes for Galaxy S9 Pie problems in those updates.
+Samsung will continue to push out monthly security patches and there’s a very good chance the company includes some bug fixes for Galaxy S9 Pie problems in those updates.

 If your carrier offers an Android update schedule, keep an eye on it for details as we push deeper into the year.

 If you value your security you should think about installing the Galaxy S9 Oreo update soon after it arrives for your phone.

 Samsung continues to push important security patches for the Galaxy S9 and Galaxy S9+ and your Android Pie update will bring the latest patches from Samsung, and Google, to your phone.

 The Galaxy S9 Android Pie update delivers the company's latest security updates and we expect upcoming releases to come with newer security patches.